miztiik/Solaris-Zones/README.md

 # Solaris-Zones
-How to create Zones &amp; Zone Clusters in Solaris
+How to create Zones &amp; Zone Clusters in `Solaris 10`

 # Solaris version
 ```sh